arsdragonfly/reason-react-todomvc/README.md

 # reason-react-todomvc

-TodoMVC in ReasonReact with react hooks. *This project is a WIP.*
+TodoMVC in ReasonReact with react hooks.

 ## Run Project